 If you’re wondering who’s doing all the calculating and actually supervises the exchanging of the keys and wiring of the money; it’s the notary!
 Here’s where the magic happens!*

-Your mortgage advisor should have some good advice on which notary to pick in which region, good contact with trustworthy interpreters should you need any, and will actually hold your hand at the notary** if you want to.
+Your mortgage advisor should have some good advice on which notary to pick in which region, good contact with trustworthy interpreters should you need any, and will even hold your hand at the notary if you need it.**

 After you’ve signed off on all the paperwork at the notary you get the keys and it’s actually your home!
 Yes, a real adult with a real home!

 Some people might perceive the notary as a costly and useless step in the mortgage process.
-But I disagree, it was good having somebody drawing up all the papers, calculating the costs and making sure everything went okay.
+But I disagree: it’s really helpful to have somebody draw up all the papers, calculate the costs, and make sure everything went okay.

 *Magic pertains to lots of contracts and reading in an office